-Other course options are available.
-See program advisor for information.
+\Other course options are available.
+See program advisor for information. \\Courses only offered at the Truax campus, and in the semester shown and only during the daytime hours.

-10-304-100 Survey of Interior Design
+10-304-100 Survey of Interior Design Profession

-1 credit Profession Focuses on the interior design profession, including the definition and history of interior design, the personal qualities and aptitudes of the interior designer, and professional organizations.
+Profession 1 credit This course is required for all students accepted into the Interior Design Program and is taken during the summer prior to their fall enrollment.
+Focuses on the interior design profession, including the definition and history of interior design, the personal qualities and aptitudes of the interior designer, and professional organizations.
 The broad range of career opportunities and tasks performed by the interior designer is also explored.

-10-304-102 Fundamentals of Design 3 credits The focus of this course is on the principles and elements of design that form the conceptual basis from which to solve and evaluate design problems.
-Corequisite: Concurrent enrollment in Survey of the Interior Design Profession, 10-304-100.
+10-304-102Fundamentals of Design3 creditsThe focus of this course is on the principles and elements of design that form the conceptual basis from which to solve and evaluate design problems.
+Prerequisite: Survey of the Interior Design Profession, 10-304-100.

-10-304-104 Basic Architectural Drawing 3 credits This course will introduce students to basic manual and computeraided drawing for interior design.
-Students will learn how to properly use equipment and produce two-dimensional drawings.
-Corequisite: concurrent enrollment in Survey of the Interior Design Profession, 10-304-100.
+10-304-104Basic Architectural Drawing3 creditsThis course will introduce students to basic manual and computeraided drawing for interior design.
+Students will learn how to properly use equipment and produce two-dimensional drawings.Prerequisite: Survey of the Interior Design Profession, 10-304-100.

 10-304-105 Bldg & Furniture Construction 3 credits This course will provide the student with a foundation of knowledge to interpret blueprints and identify building construction methods, materials, and systems.
 Students will also examine building codes and basic furniture construction, as well as performance features.
-Corequisite: Concurrent enrollment in Basic Architectural Drawing, 10-304-104.
+Prerequisite: Survey of the Interior Design Profession, 10-304-100

-10-304-107 Interior Design Textiles 2 credits Students study fibers, yarns, fabric construction and terminology, finishes, and performance criteria.
+10-304-107 Interior Design Textiles 3 credits Students study fibers, yarns, fabric construction and terminology, finishes, and performance criteria.
 Emphasizes specification of textiles for interior design applications.
+Prerequisite: Survey of the Interior Design Profession, 10-304-100